 This traditional Shanghai pork chop recipe highlights spring onions and three essential ingredients: soy sauce, sugar, and rice wine.
 It’s a beloved homemade meal in Shanghai, Known for its deliciousness, and easy to make.

-You can prepare the pork chops beforehand and then quickly put them together with freshly made noodles, making it perfect for meal prep.
+You can prepare the pork chops beforehand and then quickly combine them with freshly made noodles, making it perfect for meal prep.

 🍳 Ingredients